TwilioDevEd/twilioquest-ext/ibm/bluemix-4.md

-Let's depart from the sample IoT application and explore how we might respond to incoming HTTP requests in Node-RED - this will give us a platform to experiment with more avdanced Bluemix and Watson features within custom Node-RED functions.
+Let's depart from the sample IoT application and explore how we might respond to incoming HTTP requests in Node-RED - this will give us a platform to experiment with more advanced Bluemix and Watson features within custom Node-RED functions.
 But for starters, we'll get a route set up and just say "Hello, World!"

 ### Victory conditions